-Recently Issued Accounting Pronouncements-In February 2016, the Financial Accounting Standards Board ("FASB") issued ASU No. 2016-02, Leases (Topic 842), which is intended to improve financial reporting about leasing transactions.
-Under the new guidance, a lessee is required to recognize assets and liabilities for leases with lease terms of more than 12 months.
-Consistent with previous GAAP, the recognition, measurement, and presentation of expenses and cash flows arising from a lease by a lessee primarily depends on its classification as a finance or operating lease.
-However, unlike previous GAAP, which required a lessee to recognize only capital leases on the balance sheet, the new ASU requires a lessee to recognize both types of leases on the balance sheet.
-The lessor accounting remains largely unchanged from previous GAAP.
-However, the ASU contains some targeted improvements that are intended to align, where necessary, lessor accounting with the lessee accounting model and with the updated revenue recognition guidance issued in 2014.
-In July 2018, the FASB issued ASU No. 2018-10, Leases (Topic 842), which contained targeted improvements to amend inconsistencies and clarify guidance that were brought about by stakeholders.
-Furthermore, in July 2018, the FASB issued ASU 2018-11, Leases (Topic 842), which provided the following practical expedients to entities: (1) a transition method that allows entities to apply the new standard at the adoption date and to recognize a cumulative-effect adjustment to the opening balance of retained earnings effective at the adoption date; and (2) the option for lessors to not separate lease and non-lease components provided that certain criteria are met.
-In December 2018, the FASB issued ASU 2018-20, Leases (Topic 842), which provides lessors the option to elect to account for sales and other similar taxes in which the lessee directly pays third parties to be excluded from the measurement of the contract consideration.
-In March 2019, the FASB issued ASU 2019-01, Leases (Topic are effective for annual reporting periods (including interim reporting periods within those periods) beginning after December 15, 2018.
+Recently Issued Accounting Pronouncements-In February 2016, the Financial Accounting Standards Board ("FASB") issued ASU No. 2016-02, Leases (Topic 842), which was intended to improve financial reporting about leasing transactions.
+Under the new guidance, a lessee was required to recognize assets and liabilities for leases with lease terms of more than 12 months.
+Consistent with previous GAAP, the recognition, measurement, and presentation of expenses and cash flows arising from a lease by a lessee primarily depended on its classification as a finance or operating lease.
+However, unlike previous GAAP, which required a lessee to recognize only capital leases on the balance sheet.
+The lessor accounting remained largely unchanged from previous GAAP.
+However, the ASU contained some targeted improvements that were intended to align, where necessary, lessor accounting with the lessee accounting model and with the updated revenue recognition guidance issued in 2014.
+In July 2018, the FASB issued ASU No. 2018-10, Leases (Topic 842), which contained targeted improvements to amend inconsistencies and clarified guidance that was brought about by stakeholders.
+Furthermore, in July 2018, the FASB issued ASU 2018-11, Leases (Topic 842), which provided the following practical expedients to entities: (1) a transition method that allowed entities to apply the new standard at the adoption date and to recognize a cumulative-effect adjustment to the opening balance of retained earnings effective at the adoption date; and (2) the option for lessors to not separate lease and non-lease components provided that certain criteria were met.
+In December 2018, the FASB issued ASU 2018-20, Leases (Topic 842), which provided lessors the option to elect to account for sales and other similar taxes in which the lessee directly pays third-parties to be excluded from the measurement of the contract consideration.
+In March 2019, the FASB issued ASU 2019-01, Leases (Topic 842), which provided narrow amendments, including clarification on transitio were effective for annual reporting periods (including interim reporting periods within those periods) beginning after December 15, 2018.

-Notes to Consolidated Financial Statements as of June 30, 2019 and December 31, 2018, and for the Three and Six Months Ended June 30, 2019 and 2018 (Unaudited)
+Notes to Consolidated Financial Statements as of September 30, 2019 and December 31, 2018, and for the Three and Nine Months Ended September 30, 2019 and 2018 (Unaudited)

-The guidance provides a package of transition practical expedients, which must be elected as a package and applied consistently by an entity to all of its leases (including those for which the entity is a lessee or a lessor) when applying this guidance to leases that commenced before the effective date of January 1, 2019: (1) An entity need not reassess whether any expired or existing contracts are or contain leases; (2) an entity need not reassess the lease classification for any expired or existing leases (that is, all leases that were classified as operating leases prior to January 1, 2019 remain classified as operating leases); and (3) an entity need not reassess initial direct costs for any existing leases.
-The Company has elected all the aforementioned transition practical expedients, including the expedients provided under ASU 2018-11.
+The guidance provided a package of transition practical expedients, which must be elected as a package and applied consistently by an entity to all of its leases (including those for which the entity is a lessee or a lessor) when applying this guidance to leases that commenced before the effective date of January 1, 2019: (1) An entity need not reassess whether any expired or existing contracts are or contain leases; (2) an entity need not reassess the lease classification for any expired or existing leases (that is, all leases that were classified as operating leases prior to January 1, 2019 remain classified as operating leases); and (3) an entity need not reassess initial direct costs for any existing leases.
+The Company elected all the aforementioned transition practical expedients, including the expedients provided under ASU 2018-11.

-From a lessee's perspective, the Company has determined that there is one office lease for our lending segment that is material to the consolidated balance sheet.
-Based on our assessment, the lease has been classified as an operating lease and the Company recorded approximately \$362,000 as a right-of-use asset and lease liability on the consolidated balance sheet on the effective date of January 1, 2019.
-As of June 30, 2019, the right-of-use asset and lease liability balance was approximately \$234,000.
+From a lessee's perspective, the Company determined that there is one office lease for our lending segment that is material to the consolidated balance sheet.
+Based on our assessment, the lease had been classified as an operating lease and the Company recorded approximately \$362,000 as a right-of-use asset and lease liability on the consolidated balance sheet on the effective date of January 1, 2019.
+As of September 30, 2019, the right-of-use asset and lease liability balance were each approximately \$170,000.